Anne Tyler: Characters and detailed descriptions

-In Tyler's works, the characters are the driving forces behind the stories and the starting point for her writing: "I do make a point of writing down every imaginable facet of my characters before I begin a book, trying to get to know them so I can figure out how they'll react in any situation ...
+In Tyler's works, the characters are the driving forces behind the stories and the starting point for her writing: "I do make a point of writing down every imaginable facet of my characters before I begin a book, trying to get to know them, so I can figure out how they'll react in any situation ...
 My reason for writing now is to live lives other than my own, and I do that by burrowing deeper and deeper ... till I reach the center of those lives."
+In 1976, Pollitt described her skill in this way: "Tyler [is] polishing brighter and brighter a craft many novelists no longer deem essential to their purpose: the unfolding of character through brilliantly imagined and absolutely accurate detail."

-The magic of her novels starts with her ability to create those characters in the reader's mind through the use of remarkably realistic details.
-As early as 1976, Pollitt described her skill in this way: "Tyler [is] polishing brighter and brighter a craft many novelists no longer deem essential to their purpose: the unfolding of character through brilliantly imagined and absolutely accurate detail."
-Twelve years later, Michiko Kakutani, in her review of Breathing Lessons, extolled "her ability to select details that reveal precisely how her characters feel and think" and her "gift for sympathy, for presenting each character's case with humor and compassion."
+Twelve years later, Michiko Kakutani, in her review of Breathing Lessons, praised "[Tyler's] ability to select details that reveal precisely how her characters feel and think" and her "gift for sympathy, for presenting each character's case with humor and compassion."
 Kakutani later went on to note that "each character in Saint Maybe has been fully rendered, fleshed out with a palpable interior life, and each has been fit, like a hand-sawed jigsaw-puzzle piece, into the matrix of family life."
 Carol Shields, also writing about her characters, observes: "Tyler has always put her characters to work.
 Their often humble or eccentric occupations, carefully observed and threaded with humor, are tightly sewn to the other parts of their lives, offering them the mixed benefit of tedium and consolation, as well as a lighted stage for the unfolding of their dramatic selves.
 She also allows her men and women an opportunity for redemption."

-Tyler has clearly spelled out the importance of her characters to her stories: "As far as I'm concerned, character is everything.
+Tyler has spoken about the importance of her characters to her stories: "As far as I'm concerned, character is everything.
 I never did see why I have to throw in a plot, too."
-In an earlier (1977) interview, she stated that "the real joy of writing is how people can surprise one.
+In a 1977 interview, she stated that "the real joy of writing is how people can surprise one.
 My people wander around my study until the novel is done.
 It's one reason I'm very careful not to write about people I don't like.
 If I find somebody creeping in that I'm not really fond of, I usually take him out."
 Pollitt had even earlier noted how Tyler's characters seem to take on a life of their own that she doesn't seem to totally control: "Her complex, crotchety inventions surprise us, but one senses they surprise her too."